ahmed-shariff/experiment_server/README.md

 ```toml
 param = { foo = "test", bar = { function_name = "choices", args = { population = ["w", "x", "y", "z"], k = 1 } } }
 ```

-For more on the `experiemnt-server` and how it can be used see the [wiki](https://github.com/ahmed-shariff/experiment_server/wiki)